 Action items are crucial in meetings.
-It’s great if you’ve discussed all the points on your agenda but the host should always send their participants the next steps so there’s no room for any misunderstanding.
+It’s great if you’ve discussed all the points on your agenda but the Host should always send their Guests the next steps so there’s no room for any misunderstanding.
 With clear outcomes and actions from your video and web meeting, it will ensure that all parties know exactly what needs to be done and by when.

 Whether you decide to schedule another online meeting or to just chat with individuals directly, it’s always important to follow up on the action items you’ve sent out, especially if tasks are time sensitive.
 Getting caught up with everything else in your job can make it easy for a follow up to slip, so whether you add a reminder in your calendar or write it down on your to do list, make sure you follow up on those action items, otherwise tasks will never get done!